ockendenjo/map-printing/README.md

 # Map printing

-I no longer print the maps for SROC races, but the following information may still be helpful.
+I no longer print the maps for SROC races, but the following information may still be helpful for planners.

+There are also some instructions [here](./printer/README.md) which might be useful to the map printer.

 ## Things to check